sparadiso/tetr/README.md

 All collision detection is handled in the derived shape classes (**Sphere** and **Tetrahedron**) with help from "Collisions.cpp" pulled from the challenge site.

+Results of the simulation are printed to files with the following name convention: `output/best%04d`.
+The configuration for the optimal packing found will be in the last file in this list.

 ## Summary of results

 Best recorded **Sphere** packing (6 spheres): 73.33%